-Log cookies, also called rounds, can be beautiful.
-Add hairpin legs, and just like that you have a lovely table.
+Log cookies, or rounds as they are also know, can be the beautiful foundation for your next woodworking project.
+Add hairpin legs, and just like that you have a lovely table for your home.

 If the cookie was freehand cut with a chainsaw the faces will probably be very rough, and they won’t be parallel to each other.
 Use a router jig to level the cookie, and a belt sander to remove the milling marks left by the router.